 - chopped fresh cilantro

 - Melt butter in a large nonstick skillet over medium-high heat.

-- *Cover, reduce heat to low, and cook for 15 to 20 minutes, or until liquid is absorbed.
+- Stir in the vegetable broth and bring to a boil.
+Cover with a lid, reduce heat to low, and cook for 15 to 20 minutes, or until liquid is absorbed.

-- Remove cover, fluff with fork and stir in cilantro and lime juice.
+- Remove the lid, fluff with a fork, and stir in cilantro and lime juice.

-If you don’t have a cover, top the skillet with aluminum foil and wrap it around.
+- If you don’t have a lid, cover the pan or skillet with aluminum foil and tuck the foil all around the pan.

 - Rinse Canned Vegetables: Always rinse canned veggies (unless the recipe says otherwise) to remove excess sodium and the can’s liquid.